Are Lighter Weight Cars or Heavier Cars Safer in a Crash?

 Safest Heavy Models

-The top 5 models in this category:
+The top 5 models cars safer than their peers in heavy models include:

 1. GMC Yukon XL 1500 4WD (SUV)